Dave Mulligan: International career

 Mulligan played for NZ Under-17 at the 1999 FIFA U-17 World Championship and scored two goals in their two pool matches against the United States and Poland.
-Mulligan played for NZ Under-23 at the 2004 Athens Olympics qualification tournament for the Oceania Football Confederation, however New Zealand lost out to Australia and did not qualify for the Olympics.
+Mulligan played for NZ Under-23 at the 2004 Athens Olympics qualification tournament for the Oceania Football Confederation, however, New Zealand lost out to Australia and did not qualify for the Olympics.

 He made his debut for "All Whites" in an international friendly against Estonia on 13 October 2002, which ended in a 3–2 defeat.
 He was named in the 2003 FIFA Confederations Cup squad in France by head coach Mick Waitt.
 He was also in the 2004 OFC Nations Cup squad and played in the 3–0 win over the Solomon Islands.
 He scored in a 2–1 win at Vanuatu in a World Cup qualifier on 17 November 2007 and also scored a brace in the return fixture four days later.
 He featured in all six games of the 2008 OFC Nations Cup, which New Zealand won ahead of New Caledonia, Fiji and Vanuatu.

-He was named as part of the New Zealand squad for the 2009 FIFA Confederations Cup in June 2009.
+He was named part of the New Zealand squad for the 2009 FIFA Confederations Cup in June 2009.
 He made two starting appearances at right-back in defeats to Spain and South Africa, as well as a substitute appearance in the 0–0 draw with Iraq.
 Mulligan was named in New Zealand's final 23-man squad to compete at the 2010 FIFA World Cup in South Africa; he had been selected by head coach Ricki Herbert despite Herbert having released him at Wellington Phoenix.
-However he did not feature in any of the games in the tournament itself.
+However, he did not feature in any of the games in the tournament itself.

 Style of play

 Mulligan was a two-footed player, able to play in midfield or at right-back.
-He was an accomplished free-kick taker.
+He was an accomplished free kick taker.